Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

+We conclude that the observed edge states are largely given by the Landau gauge wave functions of the two sublattices.
+However, the interface potential gradient leads to a small LL wave function mixing, that implies a slightly larger (smaller) wave function peak located at the more attractive (repulsive) potential side of the interface.
+Moreover, it is likely that electron-electron repulsion increases the inter-peak distance again via Landau level mixing.
+We checked with the 1D tight binding model that potential slopes up to $3$\,meV/nm do not change the inter-peak distance by more than 1.5\,nm and, thus, cannot explain the observed larger distances in the experiment.

-Besides the comparison between experimental data and TB simulations in the main text (Fig.~1g, 2d, 4a--d), a comparison of measured $dI/dV_{\rm sample}(V_{\rm sample}, x_{\rm tip})$ and calculated LDOS($V_{\rm sample}$, $x_{\rm tip}$) at positive $V_{\rm gate}$ is shown in Supplementary Fig.~\ref{FigS7}.
-As always, the parameters as determined in section~S2--S3 are used as base providing the potentials for the TB simulations.
+Finally, we provide additional data corroborating the good, semi-quantitative agreement between our experiment and the TB simulations including the TIQD.
+Besides the comparison between experimental data and TB simulations in the main text (Fig.~\ref{Fig1}g, \ref{Fig2}d, \ref{Fig4}a--d), a comparison of measured $dI/dV_{\rm sample}(V_{\rm sample}, x_{\rm tip})$ and calculated LDOS($V_{\rm sample}$, $x_{\rm tip}$) at positive $V_{\rm gate}$ is shown in Fig.~\ref{FigS7}.
+As always, the parameters determined in section~S2--S3 are used as base providing the potentials for the TB simulations.
 The positive $V_{\rm gate}$ results in a p-n interface with $\nu=2$ on the left and $\nu =-2$ on the right of the interface.
-Again, the general agreement between experimental data and simulations is very good except of the charging lines in the experimental data.
+Again, the general agreement between experimental data and simulations is very good with the exception of the additional charging lines in the experimental data.
 Most importantly, the branching of LL$n$ features is again observed in the experiment and in the simulation, here very pronounced for the $n>0$ LLs.